Subhadra-Mishra-iub/ghc-rsvp-tracker/HOW_TO_USE_INPUT_FILES.md

 ## 🎯 Understanding Input Files

-Your app accepts event data in **JSON format**.
+The website accepts event data in **JSON format**.
 There are several ways to provide input:

 ### Input File Locations

 1. **Default Events (Pre-loaded):**
    - Location: `src/data/defaultEvents.ts`
-   - These events load automatically when you open the app
+   - These events load automatically when you open the website
-   - These are hardcoded in the app
+   - These are hardcoded in the website

 2. **Sample JSON File (Reference):**
    - Location: `public/sample-events.json`